George Hyler with the former Dean of Wake Forest Law School, Blake Morant

 Robert J. Lopez

 Law School: University of North Carolina at Chapel Hill, J.D.

 Mr Lopez received his Undergraduate degree from the University of Florida.
 He earned his Juris Doctorate from the University of North Carolina at Chapel Hill.
 Mr. Lopez specializes in Personal Injury, Worker's Compensation, Social Security Disability and Civil Law.
 He is also experienced in Criminal and Domestic Relations law.

-Mr. Agan received his Undergraduate degree from the University of Texas at Austin, with a B.A. in English in 1995.
-He earned his Juris Doctorate from The University of Houston Law School in 1999, where he received a Distinguished Service Award from the law school faculty.
-For over fifteen years, Mr. Agan has litigated matters of Civil Law.
-He has experience in prosecuting class-action lawsuits for wage-and-hour violations in state and federal courts.
-Mr. Agan specializes in Personal Injury and Civil matters, including Premises Liability, Insurance Bad Faith, Property Matters, Contract Disputes, Fraud and Shareholder Issues.
+Mr. Agan received his Undergraduate degree from the University of Texas at Austin in 1995, with a B.A. in English.
+He earned his J.D. from The University of Houston Law School in 1999, where he received a Distinguished Service Award from the faculty for his contributions to the law school community.

 The cases mentioned on this website are illustrative of the matters handled by the Attorneys at Hyler & Lopez, P.A.
 Case results depend upon a variety of factors unique to each case.
 Not all results are provided here, and prior results do not guarantee a similar outcome.
 Also, the information on this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters, and e-mail.
 Contacting us does not create an attorney-client relationship.